palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Mount the OpenBCI BOARD_MOUNT

+**Note:** Begin instructions here if you receive a pre-printed but unassembled headset.

-Use two screws to mount the M4 Board_Mount to the Frame.
+Use two screws to mount the M4 Board_Mount to the back of the Frame.
 Make sure that the orientation of the BOARD_HOLDER matches that of the pictures below:

 ![image](../assets//MarkIV/Photos/Assembly_Board_Mount.JPG)

 ### Insert INSERTS pieces (x35) into frame

-**Note:** Before glueing the INSERTS into the frame ensure, that it fits properly into the frame without glue.
+**Note:** Before glueing the INSERTS into the frame, ensure that it fits properly into the frame without glue.
+INSERTs should be inserted from the inside of the frame outwards, so that they lie flush with the frame.

 ![image](../assets//MarkIV/Photos/Assembly_Insert.JPG)

 For each INSERT, line the inner rim of frame with glue.
-Then insert the INSERT so that it is flush with the frame.
+Then insert the INSERT so that it is flush with the frame like previously.

 ![image](../assets//MarkIV/Photos/Assembly_Insert2.JPG)

-Your Ultracortex should now look like this with your 5 COMFORT UNITS screwed in place:
+Screw 5 COMFORT UNITS into the frame as shown below.
+Your Ultracortex should now look like this:

 ![image](../assets//MarkIV/Photos/Assembly_Comfort.JPG)